ethosdev/ethosdev.github.io/beacon-chain.md

 ## **Validators and Attestations**

-While Proof of Work (PoW) is associated with miners, Ethereum's validators are Proof of Stake "virtual miners".
+While proof-of-work is associated with miners, Ethereum's validators are proof-of-stake "virtual miners".
 Validators run Ethereum's consensus.
 Their incentives are discussed later in [Staking Rewards and Penalties](#staking-rewards-and-penalties).

 A block **proposer** is a validator that has been pseudorandomly selected to build a block.